All Episodes

 And then the third component is deception.

-When you have to deceive other colleagues, when you have to deceive the U.S. Congress, when you have to have to deceive other government agencies of what you're actually doing, that's a sure sign that what you're up to is no good.
+When you have to deceive other colleagues, when you have to deceive the U.S. Congress, when you have to deceive other government agencies of what you're actually doing, that's a sure sign that what you're up to is no good.

-Uh and this is how the deep state operates, and this is why the sunlight that has come out from these congressional investigations, Congress has responsibility for oversight.
+And this is why the sunlight that has come out from these congressional investigations, Congress has responsibility for oversight.

-They are exercising that oversight, and the fact that the Department of Justice and FBI is trying to avoid oversight should tell you something because this is Congress doing its job.
+And the fact that the Department of Justice and FBI is trying to avoid oversight should tell you something because this is Congress doing its job.

-Are these people do they want to overthrow the Republic?
+Are these people, do they want to overthrow the Republic?

 Is it fair to say that about these people?

-Well, here's what uh here's what we know.
+Well, here's what we know.

-Uh I I think what we know based on the FBI investigation and based on the reaction that the deep state has had to Donald Trump is, you know, I would say to anybody, step back.
+I think what we know based on the FBI investigation and based on the reaction that the deep state has had to Donald Trump is, you know, I would say to anybody, step back.

-What whatever your opinion of Donald Trump, you like him, you don't like him.
+Whatever your opinion of Donald Trump, you like him, you don't like him.

 It's very clear that the deep state only wants certain types of people with certain views to be president.